Oculus-VR/homebrew-repo/meta-xr-simulator.md

 0. Refer to the instruction above to install [Vulkan SDK](#vulkan-sdk) and [Meta XR Simulator](#install-and-use-meta-xr-simulator-on-macos)
 1. In Unity Package Manager, install **XR Plugin Management** from Unity Registry.
-2. Install an experimental version of Unity's **OpenXR Plugin**.
-Click "+" and choose "Add package by name".
-Input **com.unity.xr.openxr** as the name and **1.11.1-exp.1** as the version, and click "Add" button.
-   * *Important: For now, please make sure to install the exact experimental OpenXR Plugin version, which includes the OpenXR Loader on Mac to enable the loading of an OpenXR runtime.*
+2. Install the latest version of Unity's **OpenXR Plugin**.
+The current version is 1.13.0 which supports macOS.
 3. After the installation of **OpenXR Plugin**, restart Unity editor, if prompted for enabling the new Input System.
 4. In **Project Settings** / **XR Plug-in Management**, check **OpenXR** in the first tab (the standalone platforms).
 5. Go to the first tab of **XR Plugin-in Management** Settings, click the "Warning" sign besides OpenXR, and click the "Fix All" button.